irega/refactoring-with-ngrx/projects/with-ngrx/docs/development-tasks.md

   npm run build
 ```

-- **build:barrel**: Builds the file "src\app\app.module.ts" that contains in a unique point all references to all the elements that contains the module.
+- **build:barrel**: Generates the file _src\app\app.barrel.ts_ that contains all references to all the elements that contains the module in a unique point.
 This file has references to pipes, componentes, directives and providers found in the module.
-This task uses regular expressions to detect and group elements.
+This task uses regular expressions to detect and group the elements.
 This barrel it's used in App module to register all elements.

 ```bash
    npm run build:barrel
 ```

-- **build:dev**: Cleans the "/dist" folder, builds the application static files in production/release mode with source maps.
+- **build:dev**: Cleans the _/dist_ folder, builds the application static files in production/release mode with source maps.

 ```bash
   npm run build:dev
 ```

-- **build:prod**: Cleans the "/dist" folder, builds the application static files in production/release mode without source maps.
+- **build:prod**: Cleans the _/dist_ folder, builds the application static files in production/release mode without source maps.

 ```bash
   npm run build:prod
 ```

-- **clean:build**: Cleans the content of "/dist" folder.
+- **clean:build**: Cleans the content of _/dist_ folder.

 ```bash
   npm run clean:build